-Also, none of the transactional XA extensions to the JMS API are used in this code fragment.
-Instead, the container uses them internally if the JMS code is used inside a transaction context.
-But whether XA is used internally, the user-written code is the same, and does not use any JMS XA classes.
-This is what is specified by Java EE.
-Writing EJB code in this way enables you to run EJBs in an environment where transactions are present or in a non-transactional environment, just by changing the deployment descriptors.
+With resource wrapping, do not use the javax.jms XA transactional XA interfaces.
+The container uses them internally if the JMS code is used inside a transaction context.
+This allows your EJB application code to run EJBs in an environment where transactions are present or in a non-transactional environment, just by changing the deployment descriptors.